iravella/awesome-free-software/README.md

 - [Software Freedom Law Center](https://www.softwarefreedom.org/) - Provider of no-cost legal services to free, libre, and open source software creators.
 - [Snowdrift.coop](https://snowdrift.coop/) - Crowdmatching for public goods.
 - [TuxFamily](https://www.tuxfamily.org/) - No cost hosting and other services for libre projects.

-### Security Software

-- [Keepass](https://keepass.info/) - A free, open-source password manager that securely stores passwords and sensitive information in an encrypted database.

 ### Other Lists